The Mystery of the Expanding Universe

 Mike W.

-A: Again, it’s not even possible to make a simple statement about whether the distance between two objects is increasing, without making some standard choice of coordinate system.
-As for whether ’space’ is really expanding, that’s kind of a semantic question.
-But for your question, which concerns whether the conventional distance increases, the answer depends on a simple classical issue.
+Now the answer depends on a simple classical issue.
 Is the pencil bound to the galaxy gravitationally?
-If so, the size of its orbit, to a good approximation, won’t depend on the universal expansion.
-If it’s not bound it will be swept farther away by that expansion.
-Whether it’s bound just depends on whether it does or doesn’t have escape velocity, given its current distance.
-The farther it is, the lower that escape velocity is, but there’s no sharp cutoff.
+If so, the size of its orbit, to a good approximation, won't depend on the universal expansion.
+Things that aren't bound on the average will be swept farther away by that typical expansion.
+Whether it's bound just depends on whether it does or doesn't have escape velocity, given its current distance.
+The farther it is, the lower that escape velocity is, but there's no sharp cutoff.

 Mike W.